Warren Commission: The Church Committee

-1978 - 1979 : The House Selected Committee on Assassinations
+The House Select Committee on Assassinations

 The HSCA involved Congressional hearings and ultimately concluded that Oswald assassinated Kennedy, probably as the result of a conspiracy.
 The HSCA concluded that Oswald fired shots number one, two, and four, and that an unknown assassin fired shot number three (but missed) from near the corner of a picket fence that was above and to President Kennedy's right front on the Dealey Plaza grassy knoll.
 However, this conclusion has also been criticized, especially for its reliance upon disputed acoustic evidence.
 The HSCA Final Report in 1979 did agree with the Warren Report's conclusion in 1964 that two bullets caused all of President Kennedy's and Governor Connally's injuries, and that both bullets were fired by Oswald from the sixth floor of the Texas School Book Depository.

 In his September 1978 testimony to the HSCA, President Ford defended the Warren Commission's investigation as thorough.
 Ford stated that knowledge of the assassination plots against Castro may have affected the scope of the Commission's investigation but expressed doubt that it would have altered its finding that Oswald acted alone in assassinating Kennedy.
-By the way, it was also revealed during the declassification of his personnel file in August 2008 by the F.B.I that Gerald Ford had been J. Edgar Hoover's informant in the Warren Commission, informing him through number three in the office of federal investigation, Cartha de Loach, of internal debates and findings as the investigation progresses (J Edgar Hoover had, in fact, removed elements of a tax evasion case implicating him in previous years).
-The information he transmitted also indicated that two members of the commission including Senator Russel doubted that Lee Harvey Oswald acted alone in firing from the 6th floor and also doubted the ballistic conclusions.